 Welcome to the Montana Dinosaur Trail!

-This statewide trail runs across Montana and consists of 14 locations from the Two Medicine Dinosaur Center in Bynum to the Carter County Museum in Ekalaka.
+This statewide trail runs across Montana and consists of 14 locations from the Montana Dinosaur Center in Bynum to the Carter County Museum in Ekalaka.
 Each location offers a glimpse at the historic discoveries in the state and provides visitors with a better understanding of the giants that once inhabited our planet.

 Dinosaurs present the unknown – they ruled our planet for over 100 million years, and yet we know so little about them.
 Unlike lions, tigers and bears, we cannot simply drive down to the local zoo to study these massive creatures.
 Rather, we have to take a trip back in time and – piece by piece – put together their stories.
 It is our innate curiosity that has driven us to study these creatures.
 In Montana, we are privileged to host some of the richest dinosaur fossils, and the state boasts some of the most important discoveries and renowned paleontologists.